84codes/crystal-container-images/README.md

 The images are published at https://hub.docker.com/r/84codes/crystal

-## Supported OSes and versions

-- Alpine latest
-- Ubuntu 18.04
-- Ubuntu 20.04
-- others on request

-## Supported Crystal version(s)

-More versions are easily added, but currently images are build for these Crystal versions:

-- 1.1.1

 ## Usage

 Use these images when you want to build your Crystal app using a multi layer approach.